Table of contents

 “I needed $325 to pay the rent, so I went door to door to Manhattan galleries trying to sell some paintings.
 I stumbled upon a gallery with an Italian name and in broken English, asked if they work with Italian artists.
 The owner said he did but only offered $300 for the painting.
 So I left and walked 50 more blocks without success until I turned around and went back to him.
 By then, the owner offered to pay only $250.
 I took it.”PINO: THE MASTER ILLUSTARATOR, 2010

-Pino knew New York was not only the center of fine art but also the world publishing capital.
-It was where big deals were made and new concepts and original styles were rewarded.
+Pino knew New York was the center of fine art and the world publishing capital.
+It was where big deals were made, and new concepts and original styles were rewarded.

 Cover Artist Extraordinaire

-Zebra books were the first to hire him.
+Zebra Books were the first to hire him.
 His covers were distinct from the usual clinches, as they would display a heroine in a solo pose with the couple embracing beneath.
-The success of his first covers for Zebra soon had Dell, Simon & Schuster, Bantam, Harlequin, Penguin eagerly seeking his distinctive style.
-That style would dominate the market and exert a profound influence on other artists’ work from 1980 to 1995.
+The success of his first covers for Zebra soon had Dell, Simon & Schuster, Bantam, Harlequin, and Penguin eagerly seeking his distinctive style.
+That style would dominate the market and profoundly influence other artists’ work from 1980 to 1995.

 Pino was the highest-paid illustrator in America during this period, with over 3,000 book covers, movie posters, and magazine illustrations to his credit.

-Here is an early cover for a Danielle Steel:
+Here is an early cover for a Danielle Steel book:

 Pino’s art graced the covers of many big-named talents in the romance genre: Kathleen E. Woodiwiss, Rosemary Rogers, Laurie McBain, Christine Monson, Deana James, Shirle Henke, Sylvie F. Sommerfield, Janelle Taylor, Virginia Henley, Mary Balogh, Amanda Quick, and many, many others.